 7. Have your child stuff jars with orange construction paper.

 8. Have your child use glue of choice to glue on the face pieces.

-When glue is set, screw lid onto pumpkin and you’re done!
+When the glue is set, screw the lid onto the pumpkin and you’re done!

 Did your child get glue on the table?
 You have your Goo Gone handy, right?
 Grab it and make clean up quick!

 From crafts to cleaning, find out what else Goo Gone can help you with by clicking here.

 If you liked this and are looking for more ways to reuse baby food jars, be sure to check out these fabulous baby food jar crafts.

 And, if your kids are still going pumpkin crazy, be sure to check out this Halloween Felt Jack-O-Lantern!